Back to Blog

 Option 1: Accept It

 Seriously.
 If your website is generating leads and you're closing them, maybe it doesn't matter.
 Plenty of successful businesses have mediocre websites.
-Focus on what's working.
+Focus on what's working instead of fixing what isn't broken.

 Option 2: Improve Within Your Platform

-You can't match custom, but you can close the gap.
+You can't match custom Next.js quality within a builder, but you can close the most embarrassing parts of the gap.

 Option 3: Invest in the Upgrade

-If web presence is actually a competitive lever, invest accordingly.
-The gap between your site and theirs is probably $15,000-25,000 in development work.
+If web presence is actually a competitive lever in your market, invest accordingly.
+The gap between a typical template site and a professional Next.js build is $15,000–$30,000 in development work at Vizantir's Launch or Scale tiers.

-Ask yourself: if closing that gap helped you win even two or three more clients per year, would it pay for itself?
+Ask yourself honestly: if closing that gap helped you win even two or three more engagements per year, would it pay for itself?

 What We Tell Clients